On the stability of an in-line formation of hydrodynamically interacting flapping plates: Numerical Approach

 \subsection{Numerical method}

 The plates (\ref{E:plate}) are each discretized by $N_b+1$ point vortices corresponding to $\alpha_k=k\pi/N_b$, $k=0,\dots,N_b$.
-The free vortex sheets are discretized by $N_f+1$ vortex blobs with total circulation $\Gamma_T^j$, created by shedding one blob at each timestep.
+The free vortex sheets are discretized by $N_f+1$ vortex blobs with total circulation $\Gamma_T^j$, created by shedding one blob at each timestep; thus, $N_f$ increases with time.
 Time is discretized by $t_m=m\Delta t(t)$ where typically $\Delta t$ is smaller at early times near the beginning of the motion and increases linearly from $\Delta t_1$ to a final timestep $\Delta t_2$ at a time $t_1$, after which it remains constant.
+The small initial timesteps are needed to resolve the large initial velocities about the trailing edge.
 The system of ODEs (\ref{E:velofree}, \ref{E:kutta} and \ref{E:veloplate}) is solved using the fourth order Runge-Kutta method.
 At each stage, the following steps are taken~\citep{Sheng2012}: \begin{itemize} \item[(i)] Set the vertical plate velocity $V(t)=A\pi\cos(\pi t)$. \item[(ii)] For each plate, $j=1,\dots,n$, find the sheet strength $\gamma^j_k=\gamma^j(\alpha_k,t)$ such that the vertical fluid velocity in~\eqref{E:totalvel} evaluated at the midpoints $\alpha_k^m=(\alpha_{k-1}+\alpha_k)/2$ equals the prescribed vertical plate velocity,

 where $\boldsymbol{n}=(0,1)$ is normal to the plate.
 Here, the singular integrals in the velocity~\eqref{E:totalvel} are computed with what is in essence the alternating point vortex method of~\citet{Shelley1992}.
 In addition, enforce zero total circulation around the plate and its wake.
 The resulting $(N_b+1)\times (N_b+1)$ linear system for $\gamma^j_k$, $k=0 \ldots N_b$, is inverted using a precomputed LU decomposition. \item[(iii)] Set $\gamma^j(\pi,t)= \gamma^j_{N_b}$ and $\ubar^j= u\left(\xb_b^j\left(\alpha_{N_b}^m,t\right),t\right)$, and obtain $u_j^+$ and $u_j^-$ using~\eqref{E:kuttaB} and~\eqref{E:kuttaC}.
 Then shed a particle $\xb^j_{\mathrm{new}}$ from each trailing edge with velocity